 ABLE Accounts are tax-advantaged savings accounts and can also help people with disabilities set aside money for qualified disability expenses while maintaining their eligibility for Medicaid and/or SSI benefits.

-ABLE Accounts are available to people whose onset of disability was prior to age 26.
 ABLE Accounts can promote independence with direct access to funds, however, the individual account holder is responsible for tracking and reporting account activity.
 An ABLE Account is best for individuals who can manage their own finances independently or with the assistance of someone they trust.

 SNTs and ABLE accounts have many differences in how they are administered and each program offers unique benefits to the beneficiary or account holder.
 When used as a complement to a special needs trust, these tools together can make a real difference by helping the people we serve to maximize the benefits a person can receive, secure a better financial future, and enhance their quality of life.